 We cannot assure you that we will achieve our investment objectives.
+In particular, we note that the NAV of non-traded REITs may be subject to volatility related to the values of their underlying assets.
 See the "Risk Factors" section of this prospectus.